racheiii/clarusai/README.md

 1. **Launch the Dashboard** (`streamlit run Home.py` → "Access Research Dashboard")
 2. **Generate Dataset** in Tab 0 (or load an existing one under `exports/simulated_datasets/`).
-3. **Review Analyses** in Tabs 1–3 for AI vs Non-AI performance, parroting detection, and transfer learning.
+3. **Review Analyses** in Tabs 1–3 for AI vs Non-AI performance, mimicry detection, and transfer learning.
 4. **Export Data** in Tab 4 for verification.
 5. **Review Summary** in Tab 5 for a concise overview.